HyrumHansen/math4610/task2.md

 ### Question 1:

-Using the Java programming language, a program was written to respond to the pythong line, "it's only a bunny...".
+Using the Java programming language, a program was written to respond to the python line, "it's only a bunny...".
 The following block provides the code.
 Upon execution the text contained in the **printScreen()** method is written to the console.

 ```java